Marianna Tolo: National team

 Tolo was a member of the junior national team, where she had 31 caps.
 As a member of this team, she competed at the 2006 FIBA Oceania U19 Championships.
 She as a member of the senior team in 2007, where she was part of the team that competed at the 2007 FIBA Oceania Women's Championships.
 She was a member of the national squad during 2008.
 In late March, early April 2008, she participated in a week-long training camp with the national team in Canberra.
 She was part of the 2009 national side selected to compete against the New Zealand national team during the Oceania Championship, where her team took home gold.

-Tolo was a member of the national team in 2010.
-She was supposed to compete in a Salamanca Invitational Basketball Tournament game against Spain, but had to miss the match because of a bad ankle.
+She was a member of the national team in 2010.
+Tolo was supposed to compete in a Salamanca Invitational Basketball Tournament game against Spain, but had to miss the match because of a bad ankle.
 In 2010, she also competed for Australia at the FIBA Women's World Championships.
 In July 2011, she participated in the Olympic qualification competition.
 Tolo was named to the Australia women's national basketball team that competed in the 2012 Summer Olympics qualifying tournament.
 As of January 2012, she had 47 caps for the national team.
 In late April and early May 2012, she was one of four of Australia's "big" players to participate in a special training camp for the team.
 She was scheduled to participate in the national team training camp held from 14 to 18 May 2012 at the Australian Institute of Sport.

 Tolo was a member for the national team for the 2014 FIBA World Championships.
 The team beat host nation Turkey to finish with the bronze medal.
 In this tournament Tolo led her team in scoring with an average of 12.2 PPG (13th in the tournament), led her team in field goal percentage with an average of 56% FG (1st in the tournament), led her team in free throw percentage with an average of 85% FT (2nd in the tournament) and tied in her team for blocked shots at 1.0 per game (tied for 6th in the tournament).

 Tolo, like all the other members of the 2020 Tokyo Olympics Opals women's basketball team, had a difficult tournament.
 The Opals lost their first two group stage matches.
-They looked flat against Belgium and then lost to China in heartbreaking circumstances.
+They had a disappointing match against Belgium and then lost to China in heartbreaking circumstances.
 In their last group match the Opals needed to beat Puerto Rico by 25 or more in their final match to progress.
 This they did by 27 in a very exciting match.
 However, they lost to the United States in their quarterfinal 79 to 55.